voxpupuli/puppet-icinga/README.md

 * Involves the needed repositories to install icinga2, icingadb and icingaweb2:
  * The Icinga Project repository for the stages: stable, testing or nightly builds
- * EPEL and SCL repository for RHEL simular platforms
+ * EPEL repository for RHEL simular platforms
  * Backports repository for Debian and Ubuntu
 * The Class to install Icinga-Redis, a requirement for the IcingaDB module.